 ACCESS runs its projects along four themes through which it aims to contribute to effective problem solving between companies and communities:

-ACCESS provides reliable information and insight to interested parties and the public in general by collecting and curating a growing body of, case stories, non-judicial grievance mechanisms, reflections from practice, academic research and other resources on collaboration, preventive action and conflict resolution.
+ACCESS provides reliable information and insight to interested parties and the public in general by collecting and curating a body of case stories, reflections from practice, academic research and other resources on collaboration, preventive action and conflict resolution.

 ACCESS creates safe spaces for dialogue across institutions and points of view: making room for both those who may be skeptical about non-judicial remedies and those who are already change agents in their communities.
 ACCESS encourages a critical yet constructive approach to challenges and opportunities.
 Convenings are anticipated at the national and regional levels.